 Have a written agreement

 Randy Manikel of Nanaimo, B.C., is a typical example.
-The retired farmer has been renting his Manitoba farmland to the same producers since 1998.
+The retired farmer has been renting his Manitoba farmland since 1998.
 Having a tenant he trusts to be a good steward of his land is more important to him than getting the highest rent in the neighbourhood.

 “We get calls from people all the time wanting to rent our land, but let’s face it, in the past decade or so only a very small percentage of the total return you get from land ownership comes from rent,” Manikel says.
 “The value of our land has been increasing by 10 to 15 per cent a year.
 Rent is maybe two per cent.
 It’s far more important to us that we have a tenant we trust.”

 Manikel’s land, like most farmland, was never available on the open market.
 He selected a local farmer he admired, a pioneer of minimal and no-till in the region and approached him.
 Since they had a high level of trust in each other, they’ve never had a formal written lease agreement, but Manikel says he would have one if they rented to someone else in the future.